Rudolf Jung: Political activities in Austria-Hungary and Czechoslovakia

 In 1919, Jung completed his theoretical work Der Nationale Sozialismus: Seine Grundlagen, Sein Werdegang, und Seine Ziele (National Socialism: its Foundations, its Development, and its Goals).
 In his introduction, he expressed the hope that his book would play the same role for National Socialism that Das Kapital had for Marxist international socialism.

 The impact of Jung’s work cannot be overstated, despite its obscurity now.
 Nationale Sozialismus anticipated Gottfried Feder’s Der deutsche Staat auf nationaler und sozialer Grundlage (The German State on a National and Social Basis) by four years, Hitler’s Mein Kampf by six, and Alfred Rosenberg’s Der Mythus des zwanzigsten Jahrhunderts (The Myth of the 20th Century) by over a decade.
 It was the first major work dealing with National Socialist theory and ideology, and it was to provide all subsequent works with much of their tone, their substance, and their slogans ...
 Jung’s book is one of the great overlooked works of National Socialist political theory.

 From 18 April 1920 until 11 November 1933, Jung sat as a deputy in the Czechoslovak Chamber of Deputies, serving as the faction leader of the DNSAP deputies in that body.
-He is reported to have helped influence the German Workers' Party, the DNSAP's counterpart in Germany, to include the term "National Socialist" in its name on 24 February 1920, to emphasize its anti-capitalist stance and to align itself with the Austrian and Czechoslovakian parties.
+He is reported to have helped influence the German Workers' Party, the DNSAP's counterpart in Germany, to include the term "National Socialist" in its name on 24 February 1920, to emphasize its anti-capitalist stance and to align itself with the Austrian and Czechoslovak parties.
 Adolf Hitler, at that time a 30-year-old rising orator in the German DAP, wanted to rename it the "Social Revolutionary Party".
 Jung first met Hitler on 7 August 1920 in Salzburg, at an inter-state conference of National Socialists from several central European nations.
 Though aimed at forging fraternal connections among them, Hitler characteristically avoided tying himself too closely to these other groups.
 Jung, however, frequently collaborated with the German Nazis throughout the 1920s.
 He spoke alongside Hitler on the theme of "National Socialism and Germany's Future" at the Sofiensaal in Vienna on 17 June 1922.
 Jung dedicated the third edition of his book to Hitler in 1923 and, following Hitler's imprisonment in the wake of the failed Beer Hall Putsch of November of that year, Jung frequently visited Hitler in Landsberg Prison.
 After one of these meetings, Jung described Hitler in a newspaper article as a martyr of the movement and compared him to Jesus.
 In March 1926, Jung attended a Nazi Party rally in Essen along with Joseph Goebbels, who was a leader of the Party in the Ruhr at that time.
 Together with his fellow DNSAP leader and parliamentarian Hans Krebs, Jung also attended the Nuremberg Nazi Party rally on 19–21 August 1927.